Maxim-Mazurok/esm-in-cjs-ts-demo/README.md

 ## Notes

 - Need `"esModuleInterop": true` to resolve `Module '"node:http"' has no default export` error and similar
-- Need `"module": "ESNext"` or others to resolve `Dynamic imports are only supported when the '--module' flag is set to 'es2020', 'es2022', 'esnext', 'commonjs', 'amd', 'system', 'umd', 'node16', or 'nodenext'.`
+- Need `"module": "CommonJS"` or others to resolve `Dynamic imports are only supported when the '--module' flag is set to 'es2020', 'es2022', 'esnext', 'commonjs', 'amd', 'system', 'umd', 'node16', or 'nodenext'.`
+- Need `"module": "CommonJS"` to allow using `import` instead of `require()`, resolves `Warning: To load an ES module, set "type": "module" in the package.json or use the .mjs extension.` error in `import { spawn } from "child_process";`
 - Need `"moduleResolution": "nodenext"` to resolve `Cannot find module 'node-fetch'.
 Did you mean to set the 'moduleResolution' option to 'nodenext', or to add aliases to the 'paths' option?`
 - Don't really need to add `"type": "commonjs"` in `package.json` because module is assumed to be `commonjs` unless it has `"type": "module"` in `package.json`. tsconfig doesn't seem to affect that.
 - Need to use `(async () => {...})()` pattern to resolve `'await' expressions are only allowed at the top level of a file when that file is a module, but this file has no imports or exports.
 Consider adding an empty 'export {}' to make this file a module.`